YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 to restore to life:to raise the dead.

-to stir up:to raise rebellion with stirring speeches.
+to stir up:to raise a rebellion with stirring speeches.

 to give vigor to; animate:The news raised his spirits.